-The Core Events: Time to First Use widget shows the average, minimum, and maximum times it takes a new Visitor to first interact with a Core Event with trending changes from the previous time period.
-This data helps you discover how long it takes new Visitors to use the key features in your app.
-With additional research in Visitors and Data Explorer you can understand how different user segments onboard, then use Guides and product design to accelerate their adoption of these core features.
+The Core Events: Time to First Use widget shows the average, minimum, and maximum times it takes new visitors to first interact with a core event with trending changes compared to the previous time period.
+This data helps you discover how long it takes new visitors to use the key features in your app.
+With additional research in Visitor reports and Data Explorer you can understand how different user segments onboard, then use guides and product design to accelerate their adoption of these core features.

 Learn more about Using Core Events

 - Pendo Admin users can set up core events

 - Any Pendo user can use the Time to First Use widget